-Section 2: Time of Election of Class Representatives
+Section 2: Time and Election of Executive Officers

-Election of the Student Government Representatives shall take place in November on dates to be determined by the Student Government.
+Election of the President and Vice President shall take place in March on dates to be determined by the Student Government.
+Election of the other Directors of the Committees shall take place in April on dates to be determined by the Student Government.